Backstabbed in the Mirror

 Creativity and physical fitness are other ways to build trust.
 I used to keep those promises to myself, why don’t I do that now?
 Part of that problem is remembering my fitness level when I ran my marathon at age 50, and feeling the decline since then now, at 53.
 I know that women over 50 routinely slay at 50k’s and other long distances.
 I can get there.
 I am able to do that.
 I know I am.

 I don’t know what I’m doing.
 I wasn’t taught to adult, so I’ve been winging this since 1988.
 I talked with my therapist today and realized that everything I’ve learned about being a responsible adult has been taught to me by my peers over the years.
-The things that children learn in the schoolyard, I was taught over a period of decades by people who actually knew how to live, in part because they’d learned it themselves, or because they had parents who loved them for who they were and gently steered their course through life..
+The things that children learn from their parents, I learned in the schoolyard, I was taught over a period of decades by people who actually knew how to live, in part because they’d learned it themselves, or because they had parents who loved them for who they were and gently steered their course through life.
 These peers most notably taught me how to treat other people.

 Leave a comment